Deep Contrastive Multiview Network Embedding: Experiments

-\textbf{Datasets.} Following \citet{Park:2020jj}, we conduct experiments on Amazon\footnote{https://www.amazon.com/}, IMDB\footnote{https://www.imdb.com/}, and DBLP\footnote{https://aminer.org/AMinerNetwork}.
-The Amazon contains item nodes with three types of relations (Also view (I-V-I), Also Bought (I-B-I), and Bought Together (I-O-I)).
-The IMDB contains movie nodes with movie-actor-movie (M-A-M) and movie-director-movie (M-D-M) relations.
-The DBLP network has papers nodes with paper-paper (P-P-P), paper-author-paper (P-A-P), and paper-author-term-author-author-paper (P-A-T-A-P) relations.
-To make fair comparisons, we do the same processing as DMGI \cite{Park:2020jj} for all datasets.
-The statistics of datasets is presented in Table \ref{tab:datasets}.
+\textbf{$\diamondsuit$ Datasets.} We conduct experiments on ACM\footnote{\url{https://www.acm.org/}}, IMDB\footnote{\url{https://www.imdb.com/}}, and DBLP\footnote{\url{https://aminer.org/AMinerNetwork/}}.
+ACM contains item nodes with two types of relations: Paper--Author--Paper (P--A--P) and Paper--Subject--Paper (P--S--P).
+IMDB contains movie nodes with Movie--Actor--Movie (M--A--M) and Movie-Director-Movie (M--D--M) relations.
+DBLP has paper nodes with Paper--Paper--Paper (P--P--P), Paper--Author--Paper (P--A--P), and Paper--Author--Term--Author--Paper (P--A--T--A--P) relations.
+For fair comparison, we follow the same data preprocessing as in DMGI \cite{Park:2020jj} for all datasets, whose statistics are shown in Table \ref{tab:datasets}.